filbs111/webgl-reflections/readme.txt

 option to displace cubemap rendering point (dependent on camera position) from centre of sphere to "optimal" point A/(2|A|-1), where A is position of player camera cap player position outside sphere.
-2 worlds. option to toggle reflect and portal.
+2 worlds. option to toggle reflect and portal. fly through portal. (position capped when portal off)

 todo:
-draw sphere without near clip? apparently not a standard gl option - should work around. https://www.opengl.org/archives/resources/faq/technical/clipping.htm fly through portal. (position capped when portal off)
+draw sphere without near clip? apparently not a standard gl option - should work around. https://www.opengl.org/archives/resources/faq/technical/clipping.htm

+COSMETIC
+skyboxes so can see form of ball (portal off) ambient lighting - different for each world, leaks through portal (basically ball light). light world, dark world?
+3d models. include handedness so can see reflection. heaven/hell theme?

+"perfect sphere" shader

 CLIPPING
+make object partially in ball
 see if can simply use "discard" in frag shader. https://stackoverflow.com/questions/22628186/glclipplane-is-there-an-equivalent-in-webgl ability to drop object at player position (frame object will be better to see how functions - sphere insuffient) ability to shoot bullets and see them go through portal